 Invalid Art and Bella Milroy’s Disability Inclusive Email Signatures

-HOME is accessed by a lift, or two flights of stairs.
+HOME is only accessible by two flight of stairs.

 Our restroom is open to all-genders and wheelchair accessible.
 The door is 90cm wide.